blorente/Starcraft-II-Replay-Analysis/report/source.md

 Three sets of attributes were tested:
 * The original set of **APM**, **WorkersMade** and **MinimapRightClicks**.
 * All of the attributes.
 * A hand-picked set of attributes from a previous researcher(2).
-The selected attributes were the ones that scored higher than 20.
+The selected attributes were the ones that scored highest.
+The column references are `[5, 6, 7, 12, 13, 14]`.

 Over these sets of attributes, two different approaches were used: